 In all cases where the Department has the right to consent to medical care for a ward or a child in its care or in its custody, the Department shall consider exclusively what will serve the child's best interests.

 REGULATORY AUTHORITY

-110 CMR 11.00: M.G.L. c.
-112, § 12; M.G.L. c.
-201; M.G.L. c.
-123, § 10; M.G.L. c.
-119, § 23(H).
+M.G.L. c.
+18B, § 7(i); M.G.L. c.
+119, § 37.